 More than 100 local artists and vendors come together at Spring & Fall Arts in the Park every spring and fall.
 There are also local food vendors, live entertainment, and proceeds benefit a local arts organization.

-Every spring, Troutfest & Outdoor Adventures celebrates Blue Ridge’s great outdoors with conservation talks, local outfitters, vendors selling fishing gear and gifts, and fishing seminars.
+Every spring, Blue Ridge Trout & Outdoor Adventures Festival celebrates Blue Ridge’s great outdoors with conservation talks, local outfitters, vendors selling fishing gear and gifts, and fishing seminars.
 Fuel up at their Food Truck Alley and Beer Garden.